miriam-goldman/microSLAM/README.md

 spa_score: saddle point adjusted t score from GLMM
 SPA_zvalue:  saddle point adjusted z value from GLMM
 pvalue_noadj: pvalue not adjusted from saddle point approximation
-converged: did the spa algrothim converge or not
+converged: did the saddle point adjustment (spa) algrothim converge or not
 ```

-If you want to visualize the genes that are correlated with the strain you can filter the genes to those that are > than some cut off correlated to b.
-Example of this is below.
+To visualize genes that contribute the most to the strain-trait association, each gene's correlation with the random effects vector b can be computed and the top correlated genes identified.
+In this example, genes with correlation above 0.4 are identified.

 ```
 strain_genes = gene_test_df %>%